theLionWar/crawler/README.md

-How to run install and run the Pastebin crawler:
+How to run install and run my Pastebin crawler:

 1. Unzip project